Rotomator/intelligence-business-process-automation/README.md

 Most machine learning methods often categorized as supervised learning or unsupervised learning, but now there is two more categories know as Semi-supervised and reinforcement learning.

-*   Supervised machine learning algorithms work with labeled data and can be used to predict future events based on that data.
+*   **Supervised learning** algorithms work with labeled data and can be used to predict future events based on that data.
 During training, the machine learning algorithm produces an inferred function to make predictions about the target value.
 After training, the system is capable enough to provide targets for any new input.

-*   Unsupervised machine learning algorithms are used when the information used to train is not labeled.
+*   **Unsupervised learning** algorithms are used when the information used to train is not labeled.
 It infers a function to describe a hidden structure from unlabeled data.
 The algorithm doesn’t figure out the right output, but it explores the data and can draw inferences from datasets to describe hidden structures from unlabeled data.

 ### Cognitive Services

-### Best Practice
+- What is cognitive service?
+- What cognitive service Ui Path provide?

+### RPA and Python

+With the increasing market for RPA, every RPA company is starving for developing an intelligent solution for there customers, and to do so, they need to design the bain of the bot.
+As an obvious choice for the integration companies decided to go with Python an open source programing language which supports multiple machine learning/deep learning libraries.

+Ui Path provides integration with Python `Python scope`  which can be used to integrate any python logic with UI Python bot.
+Integration is straightforward given that we follow some simple standards during our python code and Ui Path definition.

+> Note: As of now Ui Path (v2018.2.3) support Python 3.x (32-bit).

+  - Python
+    - For easy installation of Python use [Anaconda]() 32-bit version, the reason being it conda package manager as well as all required python libraries.
+    - While writing code don't use the absolute path of the file in Python code for other required dependencies.
+    - Don't use single quotes `'` in Python code.

+- Ui Path
+    - To integrate Python/Conda use root path of the installation folder.